 Throughout the academic year it may become necessary for the Office of Financial Aid to adjust your award if the total aid received exceeds your estimated cost of attendance.
 Additionally, need based funding may not exceed the student’s financial need which is the cost of attendance minus EFC.
 For example, a student may receive a scholarship from an outside organization after they have been awarded.
 If that scholarship creates an overaward, it may become necessary to adjust a future scheduled award or to return aid that has already disbursed.
 Overawards will be returned to loans before scholarships and grants when possible.

 It is important to remember that all financial assistance you receive for being a student must be coordinated with your financial aid award.
-Make sure you notify the Office of Financial Aid immediately if you receive financial assistance not reflected on your award.
+Make sure you notify the Office of Financial Aid immediately if you receive financial assistance not reflected on your award by submitting a Request to Change Form – Report Outside Assistance.
 If you notice any omission or discrepancies on your award letter, notify the Office of Financial Aid immediately.

 The federal student aid programs are based on the concept that it is primarily your and your family’s responsibility to pay for your education.
 Based on your responses to questions on the FAFSA, you will be considered a dependent or independent student.
 Note that you may be considered a dependent student even if you don’t live with your parents or receive financial assistance from them.
 Dependent students must submit parent information on their FAFSA and for verification (if applicable) to receive a financial aid award.

 If you are an independent student, you are not required to submit parent information to receive federal student aid such as the PELL Grant, FSEOG, and Direct Loans.
 However, certain funds require parental information regardless of a student’s age, marital status, or tax status.